Anjato/SubnauticaModMenu/README.md

 - [ ] Inventory Modifiers
 - [ ] Plant Growth Modifier

 `Note: These definitely won't be the only updates I plan on making, they are only what I can currently think of from what I've been browsing in dnSpy.
 I literally haven't even gotten 15 minutes into the game before starting to reverse engineer the game so I'm not exactly sure what most of the things in the game are.
-This mod is going to be focused as a cheat menu but will focus on and create QoL mods once I actually start playing the game and get ideas and hopefully some other fun and creative ideas :).`
+This mod is going to be focused as a cheat menu.
+I will focus on and create QoL mods once I actually start playing the game and hopefully I can think of some other fun and creative ideas :).`